Create Bulletproof Documentation: Attorney’s 7 Key Steps

 Here’s a seven-step process laid out by West for bulletproof documentation every time.

-1. Describe the expectations
+1. Describe the Expectations

 The first step to bulletproof documentation is to describe employee expectations.